chingu-voyages/voyage-project-tier2-mobilephone/README.md

 ### Extras (Not Required)

 * [ ] Implement filters and search functionality to easily find specific sets of results.
-* [ ] Implement analytics for additional categories of data such as the following, or any other ones you think are useful or interesting to the user:
+* [ ] Come up with your own questions and implement analytics for all categories of data or any combinations of categories you think are useful or interesting to the reader:
-  * Most popular 100 movies by year of release
-  * Most popular 100 movies by rating
-  * Most popular 100 movies by critic score
-  * Most popular 100 movies by audience score
-  * 100 movies with the widest variation between critic and audience score

 ## Acceptance Criteria